 Sec.
-8-4.101 Findings of fact
+8-4.102 Findings of fact

 - (a) The special flood hazard areas of Yolo County are subject to periodic inundation which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief and impairment of the tax base, all of which adversely affect the public health, safety and general welfare. - (b) These flood losses are caused by uses that are inadequately elevated, floodproofed, or protected from flood damage.
-The cumulative effect of obstructions in area of special flood hazards which increase flood heights and velocities also contribute to the flood loss.
+The cumulative effect of obstructions in areas of special flood hazards which increase flood heights and velocities also contribute to the flood loss.

 Sec.
-8-4.102 Purpose
+8-4.103 Purpose

-It is the purpose of this chapter to promote the public health, safety, and general welfare, and to minimize public and private losses due to flood conditions in specific areas by provisions designed to:
+It is the purpose of this chapter to promote the public health, safety, and general welfare, and to minimize public and private losses due to flood conditions in specific areas by legally enforceable regulations applied uniformly throughout the community to all publicly and privately owned land within flood prone, mudslide (i.e. mudflow) or flood related erosion areas.
+These regulations are designed to:

-- (a) Protect human life and health; - (b) Minimize expenditure of public money for costly flood control projects; - (c) Minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - (d) Minimize prolonged business interruptions; - (e) Minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets and bridges located in areas of special flood hazard; - (f) Help maintain a stable tax base by providing for the second use and development of areas of special flood hazard so as to minimize future blighted areas caused by flood damage; - (g) Ensure that potential buyers are notified that property is in an area of special flood hazard; and
+- (a) Protect human life and health; - (b) Minimize expenditure of public money for costly flood control projects; - (c) Minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - (d) Minimize prolonged business interruptions: - (e) Minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines; and streets and bridges located in areas of special flood hazard: - (f) Help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future blighted areas caused by flood damage; - (g) Ensure that potential buyers are notified that property is in an area of special flood hazard; and